 These N52 neodymium magnets are the most powerful commercially available magnets in the world.
 In fact, they are so powerful that people with pacemakers are advised to handle the CCT silver slide (or any other product that contains rare earth magnets) with care, because its magnetic field could potentially disrupt an implanted cardiac device.

-CCT then adds a soft felt layer over the magnets so that your bullion won't get scratched as it slides down the ramp.
+CCT then adds a soft felt layer over the magnets so that your bullion won’t get scratched as it slides down the ramp.
 He finishes the wood frame with a durable, yet attractive 5-coat melamine lacquer finish.
-Finally, he affixes a brass plaque to the back that reads "CCT Silver Slide" to brand it as one of his handmade originals.
+Finally, he laser engraves a logo on the back that reads “CCT Silver Slide” to brand it as one of his handmade originals.

 The limitations of a CCT silver slide